wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

     - `overridenPossessionKey` property is now deprecated with no replacement.
     - All construction methods that take a custom possession key are now deprecated.
 If you use such a method and provide a custom possession key, the created object will not pass validation when used in `PowerAuthSDK`.
 Please contact our support team for more details if this is important to you.
   - `PowerAuthAuthorizationHttpHeader` is deprecated and replaced with `PowerAuthHttpHeader`
+  - `PowerAuthRestApiErrorResponse` class:
+    - `responseObject` property is now nullable instead of IUO (Implicitly Unwrapped Optional) in Swift.
+  - `PowerAuthRestApiError` class:
+    - All properties in the class are now nullable, instead IUO (Implicitly Unwrapped Optional) in Swift.
+    - The `currentRecoveryPukIndex` property was removed together with the recovery code support.

 - All static methods for accessing a various shared instances are now deprecated:
   - `PowerAuthSDK.initSharedInstance(...)` and `PowerAuthSDK.sharedInstance()` - To ensure better control and flexibility, manage the global instances within your application code.